 There are many situations that cause emotional stress that may interfere with your ability to perform at your best while you are studying here at FAU.
-These may include a death in the family, relationship difficulties, alcohol or drug abuse, a physical illness, sexuality issues, depression, anxiety, family difficulties, study problems, eating concerns or other challenges.
+These may include depression, anxiety, a death in the family, relationship difficulties, alcohol or drug abuse, a physical illness, sexuality issues, family difficulties, study problems, eating concerns, discrimination or marginalization, or other challenges.
 In short, anything that gets in the way of you getting the most out of your experience at FAU or your life in general may be explored in counseling.

 "I have tried everything I know and things keep getting worse.
 I am not sleeping well, my relationships are suffering, and I am not going to class regularly."

-The Counseling Center works under a short term therapy model and we find that most of our clients feel their needs have been met within about 8-9 sessions.
-If, during our intake process, we agree that your needs would be better met by extended therapy or by another type of therapy that we do not offer, we will assist you in finding a therapist in the community that can meet your needs.
+The Counseling Center works under a short term therapy model and we find that most of our clients feel their needs have been met within about 4-6 sessions.
+If, during your first appointment, we agree that your needs would be better met by longer-term therapy or by another type of therapy that we do not offer, we will assist you in finding a therapist in the community that can meet your needs.

 "My counselor helped me to understand and deal with my feelings and thoughts more effectively...Life is slowly getting back in balance for me."